Service Learning Trips

 Bonaire (June 8 – June 22, 2019)

-This service is twofold with a focus on local island youth and environmental stewardship on the Dutch Caribbean island of Bonaire.
-Environmental service components include beach, mangrove, and underwater cleanups, as well as scientific data collection of invasive species, coral health, and marine life.
-Students are required to be or become scuba certified, and those who are not certified will be trained on campus by a PADI-certified Open Water Scuba Instructor at a greatly reduced cost.
-All students will be required to demonstrate competency and comfort with scuba diving before trip departure.
-Because the Bonaire service trip has set a goal of being 100 percent carbon neutral, students must demonstrate a commitment to environmental stewardship by altering some of their personal habits and behaviors in order to completely offset the negative environmental impact of traveling to Bonaire.
+The focus of this trip is on local island youth and environmental stewardship.
+Environmental components will include beach, mangrove, and underwater cleanups, as well as scientific data collection on invasive species, coral health, and marine life.
+All students will be required to have scuba certification and demonstrate competency and comfort with scuba diving before trip departure.
+Those who are not already certified will be trained on campus by a PADI-certified Open Water Scuba Instructor at a greatly reduced cost.
+Because this service trip has a goal of carbon neutrality, students must demonstrate their commitment by altering personal habits and behaviors to completely offset the negative environmental impact of traveling to this Dutch Caribbean island.

 *Range due to estimated airfare cost.